esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/vorige_edities/_index.en.md

 _Therefore here we show our past._
 {{< /message >}}

+## Editien 2024

+The 2024 Edition took place on the 9th of June.
+The festival grew a little with the addition of another piece of field. but kept it's charm.

 # Edition 2023

 On **Sunday June 11th**, Fantasy Court returned from 11.00h to 18.00h.
 This edition again featured vendors selling their items on a market, epic battles for both veterans and beginners during the LARP-swordfighting tournament, beautiful music made by various artists, and the possibility to win pluchies during archery!
 It was great to see the festival grow, in fact we started hitting the limits of our field.